 Beta Blocker Concerns

-- Do not abruptly stop taking these drugs.
+- DO NOT abruptly stop taking these drugs.
 The sudden withdrawal of beta blockers can increase the risk of angina and even a heart attack.
 If you need to stop your beta-blocker, your doctor may want you to slowly decrease the dose before stopping completely.
 In addition, when first starting on a beta blocker, your doctor may start at a very low dose and increase it slowly to avoid problems.

 - Beta blockers are categorized as non-selective or selective.
 Non-selective beta blockers, such as carvedilol, can narrow bronchial airways.
 Patients with asthma, emphysema, or chronic bronchitis may need to avoid non-selective beta blockers.